yars/ngx-lua-resque/README.md

 ngx-lua-resque
 ==============

-Fast enqueuing to Resque/Sidekiq queues directly from nginx (using the lua module)
+Fast enqueuing to Resque/Sidekiq queues directly from nginx (using the ngx_lua module)